 - Research Methodologies

-- Research and development represent the bulk of an electrical engineer's job.
-As early as in their associate program, students discuss theoretical and applied research methods, including descriptive, interpretive, and correlational techniques.
-They learn how to gather, evaluate, and cite appropriate literature when writing research reports and scholarly papers.
+Research and development represent the bulk of an electrical engineer's job.
+Students discuss theoretical and applied research methods, including descriptive, interpretive, and correlational techniques.
+They also learn how to gather, evaluate, and cite appropriate literature when writing research reports and scholarly papers.
 They apply research skills to determine an experiment's feasibility and develop an implementation plan.

 - Critical Analysis

-- Electrical engineering students develop critical analysis skills by delving into vector mechanics and applying linear algebraic models.
+Electrical engineering students develop critical analysis skills by delving into vector mechanics and applying linear algebraic models.
 These skills enable candidates to make simplifying conjectures and model physical diagrams, techniques that allow them to tackle diverse engineering challenges.
-Students also learn to use computer software to critically analyze and solve problems as well as clearly present solutions.
+Students also learn to use computer software to critically analyze and solve problems.

 - Engineering Design